oodoow/ApifyTutorial/README.md

 Named storages are retained indefinitely.
 ###### How do you pass input when running an actor or task via the API?
 You put it into the body of the request.

+## Tutorial VI Apify Proxy & Bypassing Antiscraping Software
+###### What types of proxies does the Apify Proxy include?
+What are the main differences between them?
+Datacenter proxy - fast, cheap but can be easily ip blocked.
+Residential proxy - computers of residents that are payed for running proxy, more expensive and slow but cannot be ip blocked (too many ips)
+Google SERP proxy - used for scraping google search results localized by country and language

+###### Which proxies (proxy groups) can users access with the Apify Proxy trial?
+How long does this trial last?
+Looks like users can access datacenter and google serp proxies for 30 days.
+###### How can you prevent a problem that one of the hardcoded proxy groups that a user is using stops working (a problem with a provider)?
+What should be the best practices?

+###### Does it make sense to rotate proxies when you are logged in?
+No, when logged in, you are acting as one user, so if you rotate proxy, it would be suspicious.
+###### Construct a proxy URL that will select proxies only from the US (without specific groups).

+###### What do you need to do to rotate proxies (one proxy usually has one IP)?
+How does this differ for Cheerio Scraper and Puppeteer Scraper?

+###### Try to set up the Apify Proxy (using any group or auto) in your browser.
+This is useful for testing how websites behave with proxies from specific countries (although most are from the US).
+You can try Switchy Omega extension but there are many more.
+Were you successful?
+###### Name a few different ways a website can prevent you from scraping it.
+It can use captcha, it can embed information into media objects like images.
+###### Do you know any software companies that develop anti-scraping solutions?
+Have you ever encountered them on a website?
+No, I don't and didn't.